Wednesday, December 24, 2014

 Near winter

-White blankets upon the land;
+White blankets upon the land:

 Icy warm, smooth and crunchy